Synthesis

 WarrantsLong-duration leverage (2-5+ years)

-FuturesHedging + liquidity + clearinghouse guarantee
+FuturesHedging plus liquidity plus clearinghouse guarantee

-ForwardsFull customization + no margin calls
+ForwardsFull customization with no daily margin calls

-Quick Reference: Key Risks
+Quick Reference: Risks by Derivative Type

 DerivativeKey Risk